KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/reference/people.md

 # People Service

-People tracked in Spiceworks are typically regular employees of the organization supported by the IT Pro.
+People tracked in Spiceworks are typically regular employees of the organization supported by the IT pro.
 The people service provides access to information about these users, their devices, any support tickets they may have submitted, and so on.

 ## People